hashicorp/terraform-provider-azurerm/website/docs/r/bastion_host.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the App Service.
+* `name` - (Required) Specifies the name of the Bastion Host.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the App Service.
+* `resource_group_name` - (Required) The name of the resource group in which to create the Bastion Host.

 * `location` - (Required) Specifies the supported Azure location where the resource exists.
 Changing this forces a new resource to be created.